 - Providing community leadership on behalf of the District and public education

 To fulfill these basic responsibilities, the Board shall hire, evaluate and support the Superintendent so that the vision, goals and policies of the District can be implemented.

 The Board typically meets on the first and the third Wednesday of each month.
 Meetings begin at 6:00pm.
 Please check the district calendar to confirm meeting dates and times.
 Board Meetings are held in the Multi-Use Room at the District Office on the Quail Hollow campus, 325 Marion Avenue, Ben Lomond.
 See the Board Agendas and Minutes for more details.
-Serving the students of the San Lorenzo Valley

 The Board wants to hear your sentiments, questions and comments relating to the operation of the school and the education of our youth.